ConnieGuan/YellowCow/proposal.md

 Features:
+- (main) Virtually tag locations, and places are marked on the map
+- (main) Interactive map allows user to browse for nearby graffiti
-- Upvoting system in which graffiti with more upvotes can be seen from longer distances than graffiti with less upvotes.
+- (main) Upvoting system in which graffiti with more upvotes can be seen from longer distances than graffiti with less upvotes.
-//TODO add more!
+Stretch Goals:
+- Spam prevention system that restrict disruptive users to abuse the comments.
+- A feature to report comments that are inappropriate.
+- Social media integrations, ex: Twitter/Facebook that allows user to tag with their social media profile.
+- Filtering system that allows user to only see messages with specific hashtag.
+- Options to delete or remove own graffiti.
+- Automatic deletion of expired graffiti to prevent overcrowding.
+- Alert/Reminder system that notify user for a new graffiti that appears nearby.
+- Comment system/emoji (like facebook) that allows users to reply to a graffiti.
+- (Optional) Features to post with media files such as picture, audio or video.
+- (Extra) Virtual/Augmented Reality mode that allows users to view graffiti in VR/AR.
 ---------

-Group Tasks:
+Programming Tasks:
-//TODO
+At the beginning of the week we will meet to discuss our goals/tasks for that week.
+Then we assign people to those tasks.
+We will also use google sheet to keep track of our weekly tasks and assign the tasks accordingly.
+We plan to further split up our group into pairs for a specific coding part so that no individual person gets stuck and everyone is accounted for.
+This way the division of work can be fair.
 ---------